hydescarf/Obsidian-Theme-Mado-11/README.md

 ~~~

 Header H1 will serve as the main button, and the rest will be kept inside of that button.

-Copy the following and test it out.
+Copy the following and test it out!
 ~~~
 # Header H1 Title
 Contents can be anything.